superstruct-tech/pr-blog-post/README.md

 ####  Be sure to connect any PR you are working on to the appropriate issue.
 Do this via the Zenhub interface and by adding `Closes #X` where X is the issue number to the PR description in Github.

-This PR linked issue #2 but the problem is that it won't be closed when PR is merged.
+This PR linked issue #2 but the problem is that it won't be closed when the PR is merged.
 The developer didn't link it in the proper way by adding `Closes #X`:
 ![description to PR#2](https://i.imgur.com/fl7xwc1.png)

 We can find his teammate's comment in the Conversation section: